 Any person vending refreshments or merchandise from a motor vehicle that is attractive to and popular with children, which invites or causes children to gather or collect about the motor vehicle, is required to take those precautions necessary to protect the children from being struck by motor vehicles.

 No vendor shall use or operate any loudspeaker, public address system, radio, sound amplifier or similar device to attract the attention of the public.

 No vendor shall vend within 250 feet of the grounds of any elementary or secondary school between 1/2 hour prior to the start of the school day and 1/2 hour after dismissal at the end of the school day.

 All stands used for vending must be removed from public property during the nonoperating hours unless the Mayor, at the request of the vendor, gives permission for the vendor stand to remain in a specified location.

 All vendors must prominently display the license issued by the City of Hudson.

 Vending shall take place only in nonresidential zones of the City.

 The license may limit the amount of space to be occupied by the vendor.

 The City Clerk shall issue event organizer's licenses.
 Such licenses shall contain the following conditions:

-Licenses shall be for the duration of the event, which shall be specified in the application to the City Clerk.
+A license shall be issued as either a twenty-four-hour license or a three-day license.
+The date and duration of the event shall be specified in the application to the City Clerk.